jcsuda/recruiter-project-platform/RESTRUCTURE-COMPLETE.md

 ## What Changed

-Your app has been restructured into a professional HireLab platform with a clear separation between the landing page and the main application.
+Your app has been restructured into a professional HIRELab platform with a clear separation between the landing page and the main application.

 ---